Range Creek Utah Archaeology TripStart a Pre-reservation →

 A Wonder of Preservation

-Join us for a rare opportunity to see these prehistoric Fremont rock art and sites in-depth with plenty of time to explore.
-Two days with vehicle tour, hikes, and camping, evening program, all meals.
+Join us for a rare opportunity to visit Range Creek archaeology sites and prehistoric Fremont rock art in this two day vehicle trip with interpretive hikes, overnight camping, and plenty of time to explore.
+Includes vehicle tour, hikes, and camping, evening program, all meals.
 Located in the Book Cliffs between Green River and Price, Utah, Range Creek canyon has been recently opened to research and restricted vehicle access after careful protection by local ranching family for many years.
 Small group, comfortable vehicle supported camp, longer trip allows quality time for exploring, hiking, discussion.

 - Van & Short hikes from Overnight Base Camp